ShenipsitStriders/ShenipsitStriders.github.io/_club-races/nipmuck-trail-marathon.md

 ---
 layout: event
 title: NipMuck Trail Marathon
-meta: A classic old-school New England trail race taking place along a northern section of the Nipmuck Trail, consisting of a 26.4 mile 'marathon' and Marathon Relay
+description: A classic old-school New England trail race taking place along a northern section of the Nipmuck Trail, consisting of a 26.4 mile 'marathon' and Marathon Relay
 event:
   - name: NipMuck Trail Marathon 26.4
     date: "2019-10-06T08:00:00-04:00"